muzammilversiani/cordova-plugin-device-mv/README.md

 ---
 title: Device
 description: This is a forked version of apache/cordova-plugin-device.
-I have modified the code and added a mac_address property.
+I have modified the code and added a mac_address and imei properties.
 I have tested this on Marshmallow and Nougat (its working fine!) :)
 ---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one